Solicitors: PII renewed? What next?

 It is also important to be aware of the requirements of Rule 9 of the SRA Indemnity Insurance Rules (“the Rules”) if a claim is made or intimated against the firm or any person insured under the firm’s policy.
 Rule 9 requires the firm and each principal to disclose, upon request:

-There is no obligation on you to provide any additional information about your cover and we would caution that you do not provide anything further without prior discussion with your insurer, particularly if your policy has a clause restricting you from disclosing details and policy documentation without their consent.
+There is no obligation on you to provide any additional information about your cover and we would advise that you do not provide anything further without prior discussion with your insurer, particularly if your policy has a clause restricting you from disclosing details and policy documentation without your insurer's consent.

 Establish appropriate point(s) of contact